Martin Gelin’s book on soft power will be published in 20 countries in 2026.

 Soft Power in Hard Times (Substack)

-Praise for “Rules of Attraction: Why Soft Power Matters in Hard Times”
+Praise for the Swedish edition of “Rules of Attraction: Why Soft Power Matters in Hard Times”

-“He skillfully provides the reader with the keys to understanding the game behind the state-funded export of Korean culture and depicts in a gripping manner how the art world becomes a pawn in a game where Qatar and Saudi Arabia pump money into successful attempts to wash away associations with dictatorship and oppression.”
+“He skillfully provides the reader with keys to understanding the game behind state-funded export of Korean culture and depicts in a gripping manner how the art world becomes a pawn in a game where Qatar and Saudi Arabia pump money into successful attempts to wash away associations with dictatorship and repression.” - GP

-“A striking example of how soft power can play a role in security policy … His message is particularly relevant in our time, when greater focus must necessarily be placed on security policy – and also on the importance of culture in that context.”
+“A striking example of how soft power affects security policy … His message is particularly relevant in our time, when greater focus must be placed on national security, and also on the importance of culture in that context.” – Svenska Dagbladet